58 Ground Effect Vehicles

 If the bottom of the hovercraft is not horizontal to the surface, i.e., it is tilted forward or backward, then there will be a horizontal component of the lift force (equal to weight) that will contribute to the drag, i.e.,

-where \theta_t is the angle between the cushion base and the surface, which could be nose-down or nose-up.
+where is the angle between the cushion base and the surface, which could be nose-down or nose-up.
 Therefore, trim drag can be a thrust or a drag, depending on the trim state.
 Because the trim state will also affect skirt contact drag, the weight and balance of the hovercraft must be properly maintained.

 Overwater Drag

 For overwater operations, there will be additional drag contributions on the hovercraft, including wetting drag and drag from waves.
 Wetting drag is similar to the effects of skirt drag over the ground, but this drag source depends on the degree of water contact and the volume of water spray hitting the skirt.
 The factors affecting wetting drag will include the cushion height, vehicle size and shape, and vehicle speed.
-Empirical data are usually used to estimate overwater drag, which is a primarily hydrodynamic problem.
-Drag on watercraft from waves, for example, depends on the Froude number and the size and length of the waves, so the effects obtained become a nonlinear function of speed over the water.
+Empirical data are usually used to estimate overwater drag, which is primarily a hydrodynamic problem.
+Drag on watercraft from waves, for example, depends on the Froude number and the size and length of the waves, so the effects obtained on drag become a nonlinear function of speed over the water.

 Notice that there is a speed where the hydrodynamic drag reaches a maximum, often known as the “hump” speed.
 This form of drag is usually referred to as wave-making drag.
 This condition occurs when the length of the wave created by the bow matches the curtain diameter of the hovercraft, which is equivalent to the hull waterline length for a boat.
 Significant thrust is required to exceed the hump speed, which pilots usually refer to as “getting on the step,” but after that, the drag will decrease as the hovercraft skims over the waves.